In this guide:

 The Bottom Line

 Getting pregnant with blocked fallopian tubes can be difficult, but in many cases it’s possible with surgical intervention.
 A visit to a fertility specialist for HSG tests can diagnose the presence of a blockage, and your doctor will be able to best advise you on what procedure — if any — will be necessary to restore fertility.
-It’s always wise to practice a healthy lifestyle when trying to get pregnant, so remember to take great care of yourself and rely on professionals you can trust for assistance with this sometimes-complex journey.
+It’s always wise to practice a healthy lifestyle when trying to get pregnant, so remember to take great care of yourself and rely on professionals you can trust for assistance with this.